 When it comes to pricing, the Canon T6 and T7 are both entry-level DSLRs and are relatively affordable compared to other advanced DSLR models in the market.
 However, the T6 is usually available at a slightly lower price point compared to the T7, making it a more budget-friendly option.

 In terms of value for money, both cameras offer good performance and image quality for their price range.
-The Canon T6, being the older model, may lack some of the advanced features and technology that the T7 has, but it still delivers decent performance and image quality for beginners or hobbyist photographers.
-On the other hand, the Canon T7 offers some upgrades in terms of resolution, autofocus, shooting speed, and connectivity, making it a more advanced option for those who want a bit more versatility and capabilities in their photography.
+The T6, being the older model, may lack some of the advanced features and technology that the T7 has, but it still delivers decent performance and image quality for beginners or hobbyist photographers.
+On the other hand, th T7 offers some upgrades in terms of resolution, autofocus, shooting speed, and connectivity, making it a more advanced option for those who want a bit more versatility and capabilities in their photography.

 Canon T6 Pros and Cons

-For beginners and hobbyists looking to step up their game, the Canon T6 has been a go-to choice in the entry-level DSLR category.
+For beginners and hobbyists looking to step up their game, the T6 has been a go-to choice in the entry-level DSLR category.
 With its impressive features and performance, the T6 has garnered a reputation as a reliable and capable camera.
 However, like any piece of equipment, the T6 also has its pros and cons.
 In this article, we will explore the pros and cons of the Canon T6, helping you to make an informed decision before investing in this popular camera.

 Canon Rebel T6 Pros: